backusnaur/tsa-transcripts/SmokingKing.md

 **Smoking King:** Someday, when we meet again...

 **Shinobu:** Let's go tandem.

 **Smoking King:** I'll go easy on you next time, too.
 Goodbye, tough girl.

+**White Sheepman:** In the world of real men, the realest of men rise up from nothing.

+**White Sheepman:** You two are like big, sweaty sumos locked up in a big, sweaty sumo hug.
+Can't wait to see you again.

+# Bad Girl

+## Pre-fight dialogue

+**Bad Girl:** Oh shit!
+This place is for reals hella rad!

+**Smoking King:** Yeah, it's my own communal bath.
+Isn't the view amazing?

+**Bad Girl:** Hey Yokozuna!
+You got pretty good taste, huh?!

+**Smoking King:** Luxury, greed, and riches have limits.
+This bath is sort of a farewell to all of that.

+**Bad Girl:** So what's the holdup, huh?!
+You're a big, tough sumo boy, aren't you?
+Let's hurry up and KILL!

+**Smoking King:** Listen, racer.
+Standing on the borderline itself is how you feel the world of true speed.

+**Smoking King:** If you're not standing on that line, then you're no racer - just some random.

+**Bad Girl:** I got a motorcycle license!

+**Smoking King:** Don't misunderstand, tough girl.
+From here on out, I'm a bodyguard.

+**Bad Girl:** Do whatever, I don't care!

+**Smoking King:** The champion.
+Smoking King's bodyguard.

+**Bad Girl:** I got no idea who these people are, but I'll kill them all at once!

+## Mid-fight dialogue

+**Smoking King:** Tough girl...
+That's some impressive power.

+**Bad Girl:** Kill kill KILL!

+**Smoking King:** But the real battle begins now!

+## Post-fight dialogue

+**Smoking King:** I've lost...
+What a disappointment...

+**Bad Girl:** You're pretty awesome, Yokozuna!

+**Smoking King:** I am not a good man.
+I'm full of greed and avarice.

+**Bad Girl:** Hey Yokozuna, let's do this again!
+I think we could actually be friends.

+**Smoking King:** I see...
+I guess it's time to turn a new leaf.
+Thank you, tough girl.

+**Bad Girl:** What's that mean?

+**Smoking King:** I'm afraid I've reached my limit.

+**Bad Girl:** Are you shitting me?!
+You gonna give up now when this shit's finally getting good?!

+**Smoking King:** Bad Girl...
+You've got a ways to go as a racer, but you truly are a champ.

+**Smoking King:** Someday, when we meet again...

+**Bad Girl:** Definitely!
+Let's ride!

+**Bad Girl:** That's a promise, got it?!

+**Smoking King:** I'll go easy on you next time, too.
+Goodbye, tough girl.